QaysFaaris23/EA/README.md

-## Welcome to EA Tracked Vehicle Project
+## Welcome to our EA Tracked Vehicle Project
 <body>
-Group members : Faaris, Ashwin, Joshua ,TP
+  <strong> Group members : Faaris, Ashwin, Joshua ,TP </strong>
 </body>

 You can use the [editor on GitHub](https://github.com/QaysFaaris23/EA/edit/master/README.md) to maintain and preview the content for your website in Markdown files.